Kokovec/KIM-1-PSOC-5LP-Mini-Board/KIM-1 Schematics/readme.md

-The schematic and board files were created with ExpressPCB Plus.
+The schematic and PCB board were created with ExpressPCB Plus.

-Sorry, no Gerbers :(
+Gerber files are also included.